Zizaco/confide/README.md

 - Field/model validation (Powered by [Ardent](http://laravelbook.github.com/ardent "Ardent")).
 - Login throttling.

+If you are looking for user roles and permissions see [Entrust](https://github.com/Zizaco/entrust)

 **Planned:**
 - Captcha in user signup and password reset.
 - General improvements.